If you like having fun in the pool, why not put your leisure time to good use and get in some pool noodle exercises!?

 Exercise 10 – Works the legs, and the buttocks

 1. Standing in waist-deep water, wrap the pool noodle around your upper back.
 Bring the ends to the front and grasping one in either hand, run across the pool, lifting your knees high.
 When the water becomes too deep to stand in, let the noodle support your weight.

 2. When you get to the other side, run back without turning around.
 Repeat 10 times.

 Pool Noodle Exercises Summary

-If you like the water and you have a swimming pool or access to one, summer is the perfect time to try pool noodle exercises.
-They’re one of the most enjoyable workouts you can do, and one your family will be happy to do with you.
+If you like water and you have a swimming pool or access to one, summer is the perfect time to try pool noodle exercises.
+They’re one of the most enjoyable workouts you can do and one that your family will probably be happy to do with you.

 Equipment requirements are modest, with a swimsuit and a pool noodle being all you will need.